-• Yes No Does your institution allow students to postpone enrollment after admission? Х If yes, maximum period of postponement: 1 year C19 Early admission of high school students Does your institution allow high school students to enroll as full-time, Yes No first-time, first-year (freshman) students one year or more before high school graduation?
-X C20 Common Application: Question removed from CDS.
-(Initiated during 20 006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21 Early Decision Vaa No Does your institution offer an early decision plan (an admission plan Yes No that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? х If "yes," please complete the following: First or only early decision plan closing date First or only early decision plan notification date • Other early decision plan closing date • Other early decision plan notification date • For the Fall 2020 entering class: Number of early decision applications received by your institution Number of applicants admitted under early decision plan Please provide significant details about your early decision plan: C22 Early action Yes No Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? х If "yes," please complete the following: Early action closing date Early action notification date Yes No Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?
+C17 Reply policy for admitted applicants (fill in one only) Must reply by (date): No set date Must reply by May 1st or within Other: weeks if notified to hereafter Deadline for housing deposit (MMDD): Amount of housing deposit: \$200 Refundable if student does not enroll?
+Yes, in full X Yes, in part No C18 Deferred admission V NI- Does your institution allow students to postpone enrollment after If yes, maximum period of postponement: Yes x No 1 year C19 Early admission of high school students Yes No Does your institution allow high school students to enroll as full-time, first X

+C20 Common Application: Question removed from CDS.
+(Initiated during 2006-2007 cycle)

+C21-C22: Early Decision and Early Action Plans

+C21 Early Decision

+Yes No

+Does your institution offer an early decision plan (an admission plan that Х

+If "yes," please complete the following:

+First or only early decision plan closing date

+First or only early decision plan notification date

+Other early decision plan closing date

+Other early decision plan notification date - -

+For the Fall 2021 entering class:

+Number of early decision applications received by your institution

+Number of applicants admitted under early decision plan -

+Please provide significant details about your early decision plan:

+C22 Early action

+• Yes No

+Do you have a nonbinding early action plan whereby students are Х

+If "yes," please complete the following: -

+Early action closing date

+Early action notification date

+Yes No Is your early action plan a "restrictive" plan under which you limit